spress/spress.yosymfony.com/docs/developers/events-list/index.md

             <td markdown="1">[`RenderEvent`](#renderevent)</td>
             <td>
                 <p markdown="1">
-                    The spress.after_render is thrown after render the content of each page.
+                    The spress.after_render is thrown after rendering the content of each page.
-                    **If the content don't have Front-matter this event never be dispatcher**.
+                    **If the content doesn't have Front-matter this event will never be dispatched**.
                 </p>
                 <p markdown="1">
-                    `getContent()` method return the full content rendered (layout included).
+                    `getContent()` method return the fully rendered content (layout included).
                 </p>
                 <p markdown="1">
-                    If you need to access to the content rendered without layout you can to use `page.content` from the payload.
+                    If you need to access to the rendered content without layout you can to use `page.content` from the payload.
                 </p>
             </td>